 A huge group of riders, mostly women and including families with children as young as three, joined us to cycle around some of Westminster’s most iconic places in the winter sunshine.
 A lot of thought had gone into the ‘fabulous’ dress code.

 We were delighted to be joined by women including:

 The ride used quiet roads and segregated cycle lanes including the temporary Park Lane cycle lane installed by Transport for London.
-There is considerable local opposition to this safe cycleway, so if you want to show your support, please complete the TfL survey.
-A consultation is coming soon on making the lane permanent.
+There is considerable local opposition to this safe cycleway.
+A consultation is coming soon on making the lane permanent – find out more here.

-Both Westminster and neighbouring Kensington and Chelsea have next to no protected bike lanes on their own roads.
+Both the borough of Westminster and neighbouring Kensington & Chelsea have next to no protected bike lanes on their roads.
 We are calling for this to change so that everyone can cycle safely – and reduce carbon emissions from our streets.